joaquin-alonso/tcgdex/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Improvements
+## Approach and improvements

-When I first read the instructions I thought "maybe Ash wants to play MTG later in life so I could make this work with multiple TCGs" so I started writing the services and components as abstract and decoupled as possible.
-Then I saw the time it was and I had to stop haha.
+When I first read the instructions I thought "maybe Ash wants to play MTG later in life so I could make this work with multiple TCGs" thus I started writing the services and components as abstract and decoupled as possible.
+Then I saw the time it was and I had to stop 😆.
 There were some tools that I wanted to play a bit with so this took more than half a day, and still theres a lot of things that could be improved:

 - Make Layout components more presentational instead of hardcoding the data
 - Add tests